jacobbroughton/eCommerce-WebApp/README.md

 # Incomplete
 - Split up context
     - Hooks
+- Separate api calls to other files if possible
 - Convert complex state management with useReducer
     - Auth0 context
     - Anything that deals with an object or array